microsoft/Qcodes/specs/DataSet.rst

    generated the results and the parameters included in the results.
    Essentially, DataSet metadata should be a string-keyed dictionary at the top, and should allow storage of any JSON-encodable data.
+#.
+The DataSet identifier should be automatically stored in the DataSet's metadata under the "id" tag.

 Writing
 ----------